By Rob Evans • 11/6/2025

 // message protocol so we are only handling peer-to-peer messages with it.

-// Tell BattleCore that we only want to use this protocol for messages using esp-now.
+// The "for" parameter tells BattleCore that we only want to use this protocol for messages

 // Currently available values for transport are the comms systems built into BattleCore: